sanidhya711/text-on-gif/README.md

 &nbsp;

 > # **PARAMETER DETAILS ⬇️**
 All the parameter details are listed below

-If you have any issue regaring the readme then open an issue and i'll try my best to help you out.
+* Pull requests to improve this ugly readme are more than welcome :D

-Or if you have any suggestions or request for new features just open an issue.
+* Or if you have any suggestions or request for new features feel free to open an issue.

 &nbsp;